-White Trail is a 6 mile out and back trail located near Central Huron, Ontario, Canada that offers the chance to see wildlife.
-The trail is primarily used for hiking, walking, and snowshoeing and is accessible year-round.
+White Trail is a 6 mile lightly trafficked out and back trail located near Central Huron, Ontario, Canada that offers the chance to see wildlife and is rated as moderate.
+The trail is primarily used for hiking, walking, trail running, and snowshoeing and is accessible year-round.

 Hullett Provincial Wildlife Area , Admin PHONE: 519-482-7011